Ecosyste.ms: Awesome

 > [!note]

-> cuVS is a new library mostly derived from the approximate nearest neighbors and clustering algorithms in the [RAPIDS RAFT](https://github.com/rapidsai/raft) library of data mining primitives.
-RAPIDS RAFT currently contains the most fully-featured versions of the approximate nearest neighbors and clustering algorithms in cuVS.
-We are in the process of migrating the algorithms from RAFT to cuVS, but if you are unsure of which to use, please consider the following:
+> cuVS is a new library mostly derived from the approximate nearest neighbors and clustering algorithms in the [RAPIDS RAFT](https://github.com/rapidsai/raft) library of machine learning and data mining primitives.
+As of version 24.10 (Release in October 2024), cuVS contains the most fully-featured versions of the approximate nearest neighbors and clustering algorithms from RAFT.
+The algorithms which have been migrated over to cuVS will be removed from RAFT in version 24.12 (released in December 2024).

 ## Contents